Making a Difference: Empowering Girls, Expanding Knowledge, Addressing Poverty

 CARE's Pathways Program Empowers Women in Malawi

-Watch Anastazia Saka and Vicknes Chimbonga, two women members of the Village Savings and Loan groups in Malawi, share their stories about how participating in savings groups is changing their lives.
-This video introduces the Pathways program and features an interview with Henry Swira, Program Director at CARE-Malawi.
+Watch as Anastazia Saka and Vicknes Chimbonga, two Village Savings and Loan participants in Malawi, share their stories about how the savings group is changing their lives.

 She just became the most educated person in her family.